reactabular/reactabular/docs/table/provider.md

 </Table.Provider>
 ```

-## Overriding the Default Element
+## Overriding the Default Elements

-If you want to override the default `table` element for some reason, pass a React component through the `components` prop.
+If you want to override the default elements for some reason, pass a React component through the `components` prop.
 It should render `children` like this:

 ```code
 lang: jsx